Nuqtavi: Doctrines

-Pasīkhānī never married and encouraged celibacy among his followers saying that the celibate have reached the rank of wāḥid, which has the numerical value of nineteen.
+Mahmoud Pasikhani never married and encouraged celibacy among his followers saying that the celibate have reached the rank of wāḥid, which has the numerical value of nineteen.
 The Nuqtavis placed an exceptionally heavy emphasis on the number nineteen.
-They also advanced a cyclical view of time, which is reminiscent of the Ismā'īlī.
+They also advanced a cyclical view of time, which is reminiscent of the Isma'ilis.
 The Nuqtavis held that the total length of the Earth's existence is 64,000 years and that this is divided into four periods of 16,000 years and these in turn are subdivided into two sections of 8,000 years, one an Arab epoch and the other a Persian epoch.